Want to know the secret on how to get rid of hip dips fast?

 - Imagine you’re taking a seat on a chair that’s behind you.
 Pause for a quick second when your thighs reach parallel to the floor before coming back up to the standing position.

-- Lay on your back with your knees bent, toes up and you’re arms out to the side.
+- To do glute bridge first lay on your back with your knees bent, toes up and you’re arms out to the side.

 - Begin raising your hips up off the ground until they reach the top.